How to Perform a Wedding

-Prior to the wedding, the couple may want to have a rehearsal.
-This is often a good idea for elaborate ceremonies that involve the participation of the guests.
-While rehearsal is not as important for informal ceremonies, you should at least create a timeline of the ceremony and run through the events.
-Theexcitement of a wedding makes it possible to overlook important things – even in a small ceremony.
+In order to ensure the ceremony goes smoothly, it may also be a good idea to hold a rehearsal.
+This is often necessary for elaborate ceremonies that involve the participation of the guests.
+While rehearsal is not as important for smaller ceremonies, you should at least create a timeline and run through it with the couple beforehand.
+The excitement of a wedding makes it possible to overlook important details – no matter how small the ceremony.

 Step 4: Perform the Ceremony

-During the consultation, and rehearsal, you have worked with the couple to develop a blueprint for the wedding.
+Then comes the big day.
+As a minister, your primary task is to create the best possible experience for the bride, groom, and guests.
+During the consultation, you worked with the couple to develop a blueprint for the wedding.
 Now your job is to make sure these plans are carried out.
-Before the event, meet and greet with family members.
-For those participating in the ceremony, be available if they have any questions about their role in the wedding.
-Make sure that everything is in place.
+Before the event begins, meet and greet with family members.
+For those participating in the ceremony, make yourself available in case they have any questions.
+Then it's show time!

 Step 5: Complete All Legal Paperwork